 To honor the history of the messenger, we decided it was appropriate to rank Comfort as well as Packing and Organization as our two most important performance metrics.
 Electronics, Ease of Use, Wear and Tear, and Volume-to-Weight make up the rest of our testing criteria.
 We focused on ensuring that our testing process and subsequent review retained the spirit of the original messenger bag design while keeping a modern context in mind.
 The result is a diverse selection of options that are excellent — in different ways — for carrying your tools comfortably and safely around town and beyond.

-Our testing period commonly spans several months to allow us to spend quality time with each product and fully evaluate its performance.
-We dig in and get familiar with every model to deliver a comprehensive and confidence-inspiring review.
-Within that process, we pay attention to how performance relates to cost.
+We take several months to test each of these bags.
+This extended testing period allows us to spend quality time with each product and fully evaluate its performance.
+We dig into the nitty-gritty details of every bag to produce a comprehensive review, with the hope that it inspires confidence in your buying decision.
+We always pay attention to how performance relates to cost.
 If you're looking for an outstanding bag with a ton of features, perhaps you're okay paying more for it.
 However, if funds are tight, you may be looking for a better balance of performance and affordability.